Courses are in numerical order by Catalog (HDDR) Number

 HDDR 6319 Psychology of Conflict

 What happens when one party is a conflict wants something that another party resists doing or giving?
 Conflict can arise in groups, between individuals in many different settings.
 The focus of this course will be on the psychological context of negotiation, the personal and social influences on the parties in negotiation, and the impact of these conditions and behaviors on the outcome.

 With variable course content, students will explore topics of interest as related to the general application of dispute resolution.

-We think of conflict as a linear process requiring effective resolution.
+Topic 1: Staying with Conflict - Nationally recognized author and speaker, Bernie Mayer, brings his expertise.
+Conflict is often regarded as a linear process requiring effective resolution.
 But the most important conflicts in people's lives do not end--they endure in one form or another, sometimes for many years.
 This presents both a major challenge and a major opportunity for conflict interveners, including mediators, advocates, coaches, managers, and systems designers.
 By restricting our goal to resolution we often fail to address the most serious struggles in people's lives.
 Yet disputants usually come to conflict specialists because of a concern about an immediate problem.
 This presents the intervener with a vital challenge.
-How can they help clients deal with their immediate concerns but also prepare them in a meaningful way for the long term challenges that they face?
+How can they help organizations or clients deal with their immediate concerns but also prepare them in a meaningful way for the long term challenges that they face?

 HDDR 6323: Engaging in Conflict